NathanRVance/homelinuxserver/about.md

 ---

 # This Site
-This server, vance.homelinuxserver.org, runs Debian 9 and was configured entirely using free and open source technology.
+This server, vance.homelinuxserver.org, runs Debian 9 and was configured entirely using free and open source software.
 It is part of a larger system of free and open source technologies that makes it possible for me, the primary user of this server, to cut ties with large tech companies like Google.
 The goal of this site is to document the process of setting up this server so that others can do the same.

-Unfortunately, this server isn't enough to make me 100% self sufficient.
 The scope of this server covers the following:
  * [Postfix](/serverdocs/email-with-postfix.html) to replace Gmail.
  * [Nextcloud](/serverdocs/file-sharing-with-nextcloud.html) to replace Google Drive (or Backup and Sync, whatever).
    * Pair it with [LibreOffice](https://www.libreoffice.org/) to replace Google Docs, Sheets, and Slides.
    * Install [a plugin](https://apps.nextcloud.com/apps/calendar) to replace Google Calendar.
-   * [Another plugin](https://apps.nextcloud.com/apps/mail) replaces the gmail web client.
+   * [Another plugin](https://apps.nextcloud.com/apps/mail) replaces the Gmail web client.
    * And [another](https://apps.nextcloud.com/apps/spreed) does video calls.
    * You can even [stream music](https://apps.nextcloud.com/apps/music), thus replacing Spotify and Pandora.

-There are many more services that can't be hosted by a home linux server (at least not as easily).
+There are many more services that are more difficult to host at home.
 I can still recommend a few open source and/or freedom loving alternatives:
  * [LBRY](/clientdocs/videos-with-lbry.html) to replace YouTube.
  * [DuckDuckGo](https://duckduckgo.com/), while not open source, at least prioritizes privacy.
-It's a reasonable replacement for Google Search.
+It's a good replacement for Google Search.
  * [Mastodon](https://mastodon.social/about) to replace social media.

 Shamefully, there are several things that I have no good recommendations for:
  * Google Voice.
 Maybe [Matrix](https://matrix.org/) someday?
 If it bridged SMS, then yes.
 But it doesn't (yet), so no.
  * Android phones, and the Google Play ecosystem that goes with them.
 Right now, nothing.
 But [Librem 5](https://puri.sm/shop/librem-5/) looks like it will be awesome when it ships in 2019!
    * If all you need is a handheld, there are [many linux handhelds](https://www.reddit.com/r/linux/comments/4biamr/a_list_of_handheldpocket_linux_computers/) out there.
  * Google Maps.
 For reference, the privacy loving DuckDuckGo defaults to Bing Maps.
-There isn't much out here, at least not much decent.
+There isn't much out here, at least not much that's decent.

 # My Philosophy Concerning Open Source
 Throughout this site, I stress the importance of decentralization in communication services.
 The reason for this is: